English language prep-year

 You will have 20 academic hours (academic hour = 45 minutes) per week during 15 weeks of the autumn term and 25 academic hours per week during 16 weeks of the autumn term: 700 academic hours altogether.
 You will also be expected to do quite a lot of independent work.
 The course will end with the TOEFL ITP test.

-The course will place on Tallinn University of Technology campus (Ehitajate tee 5, 19086, Tallinn, Estonia).
+The course will take place on Tallinn University of Technology campus (Ehitajate tee 5, 19086, Tallinn, Estonia).

-Before you arrive to Tallinn you need to arrange your accommodation for your study period.
+Before you arrive in Tallinn you need to arrange your accommodation for the study period.

-Accepted students can apply for housing at TUT student campus starting from 1st of June, 2016.
+Accepted students can apply for housing at the TUT student campus starting from 1st of June, 2017.

-Please note that dormitory places are limited, we cannot guarantee place in student dormitory for all accepted students.
+Please note that dormitory places are limited, we cannot guarantee a place in the student dormitory for all accepted students.

-For more information have a look at TUT Student Campus website.
+For more information have a look at the TUT Student Campus website.

-Option for short stay can be Academic Hostel.
+Option for short stay can be the Academic Hostel.

-If you have any questions regarding private rooms and appartments for rent, feel free to contact with Ms. Margit Joa from Pindi Real Estate via e-mail margit dot joa at pindi dot ee
+If you have any questions regarding private rooms and apartments for rent, feel free to contact with Ms. Margit Joa from Pindi Real Estate via e-mail margit dot joa at pindi dot ee

 Prices vary, depending on the location, situation of the apartment, number of rooms, if it is fully furnished, what facilities are offered etc.

-For renting and apartment or a room in an apartment you need to pay deposit, 2 or 3 months rental price that will be returned to you after finishing the rental period.
+For renting and apartment or a room in an apartment you need to pay a deposit, 2 or 3 months´ rental price that will be returned to you after finishing the rental period.

-Tallinn University of Technology students who would like to find private apartment or hostel place see from Accommodation for international students in Facebook.
-This is created especially for Tallinn Tech new international students who do not have a place in Tallinn Tech dormitory.
+Tallinn University of Technology students who would like to find a private apartment or hostel place could have look at Accommodation for international students in Facebook.
+This is created especially for new international students who do not have a place in the TUT campus dormitory.

 Here are their oppinions about the course: